Edgar Graham: Death

-In mid-morning on 7 December 1983, while chatting to UUP party and Queen's colleague Dermot Nesbitt at the University Square side of the main campus library, he was shot in the head a number of times by an IRA gunman and died almost instantly.
-He was 29 years old.
+In mid-morning on 7 December 1983, while chatting to Nesbitt at the University Square side of the main campus library, he was shot in the head a number of times by an IRA gunman and died almost instantly.
+The gunman and an accomplice, described as being dressed casually like students, ran off past the School of Music building.
+Graham was 29 years old.
 Two persons were later convicted of withholding evidence from the police, but no one was ever convicted for his murder.